Kill Weeds Without Damaging Your Turf

 Check Your Weed Membrane

 If weeds keep growing up through the drainage holes (rather than around edges or on the surface), the weed membrane underneath may be damaged or missing.
 This is usually an installation issue.
-A geotextile membrane should have been laid before the artificial grass went down – it blocks weeds while still allowing water to drain.
+A geotextile membrane should have been laid before the artificial grass went down.
+It blocks weeds while still allowing water to drain.

 Frequently Asked Questions